ringringyi/DOTA_models/README.md

 ```
 The pipline config file for DOTA data set can be found at `models/model/rfcn_resnet101_dota.config` or  `models/model/ssd608_inception_v2_dota608.config`.

-Here we train rfcn with image size of 1024*1024, ssd with image size of 608*608.Please refer to [DOTA_devkit/ImgSplit.py](https://github.com/CAPTAIN-WHU/DOTA_devkit/blob/master/ImgSplit.py) to split the picture and label.
-The trained models can be downloaded here: [rfcn](https://pan.baidu.com/s/15fFYrffdF94UzA5tYq6ToQ), [ssd](https://pan.baidu.com/s/1Gg4KYlqBtyp83DHJW1qTxg)
+Here we train rfcn with image size of 1024×1024, ssd with image size of 608×608.
+Please refer to [DOTA_devkit/ImgSplit.py](https://github.com/CAPTAIN-WHU/DOTA_devkit/blob/master/ImgSplit.py) to split the picture and label.
+The trained models can be downloaded here: [rfcn](https://pan.baidu.com/s/15fFYrffdF94UzA5tYq6ToQ), [ssd](https://pan.baidu.com/s/1Gg4KYlqBtyp83DHJW1qTxg).

-##Evaluation
+## Evaluation
 You can use the pre-trained models to test images.
-Modify paths in 'getresultfromtfrecord.py' and then run with the following commad:
+Modify paths in `getresultfromtfrecord.py` and then run with the following commad:
 ```bash
 # From tensorflow/models/object_detection/
 python getresultfromtfrecord.py